Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their valuable suggestions and constructive comments.
 We thank Andreas Bauswein and Stephane Goriely for useful insights and discussion.
 We thank Ryan Gallagher for assisting with data visualisation.
 SAS, SJS, CB acknowledge funding from STFC Grants ST/P000312/1 and ST/T000198/1.
 This research made use of \tardis, a community-developed software package for spectral synthesis in supernovae.
 The development of \tardis\ received support from the Google Summer of Code initiative and from ESA's Summer of Code in Space program. \tardis\ makes extensive use of Astropy and PyNE.
 We are grateful for use of the computing resources from the Northern Ireland High Performance Computing (NI-HPC) service funded by EPSRC (EP/T022175).
 Based on observations collected at the European Southern Observatory under ESO programmes 1102.D-0353, 0102.D-0348, 0102.D-0350, we made use of the flux-calibrated versions of the X-shooter spectra publicly available through ENGRAVE.